-I did a dumb thing the other day.
+I was in a bad mood the other day.

-I realise that this doesn’t sound like a dumb thing to do.
-Especially because I love podcasts**.
-I fantasise about playing them off a gramophone in my dusty study as I swirl whisky in a glass.
+I realise that chilling out to podcasts doesn’t sound like a dumb thing to do.
+Especially because I love podcasts.** I fantasise about playing them on a gramophone in my dusty study as I ponderously swirl whisky.

 I obviously knew it wasn’t a ‘good’ idea.
-And we’re well acquainted with the irrationality of humanity enough to realise we don’t always act because we think something is a ‘good’ idea.
+Yet we’re well enough acquainted with the irrationality of humanity to realise we don’t always act because we think something is a ‘good’ idea.

 It appears I have actually built up a tolerance to my own voice.
 Life has not always been like that.
 It was a much different story when I was younger.